Tsukina-7mochi/aseprite-scripts/psd/readme.md

 PSD Tool (https://oov.github.io/psdtool/)

 ## Acknowledgments
+FlashAir library to convert from UTF-8 to Shift _ JIS(https://github.com/AoiSaya/FlashAir_UTF8toSJIS) To support Japanese character, I used this library.
 燻丸 (@ibushi_maru)
   He gave me support a lot in sharing this script.
 Great thanks to him.